PariRaghuwanshi1906/Academic-Record-Management-System/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is for educational purposes.
+Feel free to use and modify.

 ## 👤 Author